Personal life of Mahathir Mohamad: Health issues

 He was hospitalised for treatment of another chest infection in Australia in October 2010.
 On 18 November 2013, Mahathir was admitted to the IJN due to a chest infection and underwent treatment, physiotherapy, and monitoring.
 On 9 August 2016, he admitted to the IJN again to receive treatment for a chest infection.
 In February 2018, Mahathir was admitted to the IJN for a chest infection after experiencing a bout of coughing.
 The following year, as prime minister, he attracted attention when he suffered a nosebleed at a press conference.

 On 7 March and 27 March 2021, Mahathir received two doses of the COVID-19 vaccine.

 In December 2021, Mahathir was admitted to the IJN for a medical check-up and observation.
 He was discharged after several days.
 In January 2022, Mahathir underwent an unspecified elective medical procedure at the IJN.
 He was readmitted later the same month, and placed in the coronary care unit.
 He continued rehabilitation and treatment after being discharged.
 Meanwhile, rumors about his health spread widely, prompting the government to urge respect for his family's privacy.

 In August 2022, Mahathir tested positive for COVID-19 and was admitted to the IJN for observation.
 He was discharged after receiving treatment.

 In August 2023, Mahathir was hospitalised with an infection, he was discharged days later.
 In January 2024, he was again hospitalised due to an infection, and again six months later in July due to coughing.

 On 15 October 2024, Mahathir was admitted to the hospital due to a respiratory infection; He was discharged on 28 October.

 On 10 July 2025, he celebrated his 100th birthday by making a special live podcast at his office in Putrajaya.
 He described his centennial as being a "normal day".

+In April 2026, Mahathir revealed in his podcast that after suffering a fall earlier in the year whilst exercising, he has lost the ability to control one of his legs.
+He stated that he "can stand now but I can't control the leg.
+It is as if I don't have legs".